 DESPAIR: Lose hope and often self-destruction and violence towards self and others is the result.

 FEAR: Carries you away from your path; it can be wielded to control other people, but at the same time, fear locks you into a box.

 FALL OF THE GODDESS: Mothers quelled their daughters' passion in order to save their lives.
 300 years later the winners have rewritten history.
 To change requires 'will' and 'cooperation'.
 However, anything is possible when you own and honour the possibility.
 In other words, if you do not estimate and own what you know, then time and space does not matter.
 Western minds militate against the possibility of getting well.
 However, one does not have to be cured to be healed.

 FIVE NATIVE BELIEFS

-EACH PERSON IS GOOD ENOUGH - that each persons value is for their existence and not, basically, for what they have, what they do and what they do not do.
+EACH PERSON IS GOOD ENOUGH Each persons value is for their existence and not for what they have, what they do and what they do not do.
 The circular-based nature of Native spirituality shows that all people were created equal; that each had a special and unique gift that was respected and celebrated.
-The tribe hummed because all those gifts were brought to the daily dance of survival.
+The tribe survived because all those gifts were brought to the daily dance of survival.

 how to withhold judgment Learn to listen Get in touch with your own inner

 self Look at life with joy.
 Don't ever cry over something that cannot cry